How to calculate debt to equity ratio?

 Equity = total assets − total liabilities

 This formula accounts for total assets, which represent everything owned by the company, and total liabilities, which cover all debts and financial obligations.
-Calculating equity allows stakeholders to assess the residual value available to shareholders after liquidating all assets and settling all debts.

 Knowing the difference between a good and bad debt ratio is crucial for financial health, it helps you fully understand how to use the debt-to-equity ratio formula as well as leverage cash flow forecasting to manage debt levels effectively.